 In 1853, Joel Palmer wrote the first treaty of all Oregon tribal treaties to be eventually ratified by the United States Congress.
 Palmer, in 1853 was still attempting to get all of the western tribes to move to the Umatilla region of Eastern Oregon.
 However, the tribes were not accepting of such a drastic move and declined, forcing Palmer to arrange for temporary reservations throughout western Oregon to contain the tribes until he could arrange for a permanent reservation in an acceptable location.

 As such, in 1853 there was yet to be chosen an acceptable location for the permanent reservation.
 In 1854 there was chosen a location on the central coast of Oregon, which became the Coast Reservation.
-The plan was to remove all tribes to this location within 5 years (5 years is inferred due to the agreements Plamer makes with farmers in the Willamette Valley for their services as special agents to watch over the tribes).
-The Coast Reservation was created by executive order in 1855, yet was not fully open or intentionally occupied with removed Natives until summer of 1856.
+The plan was to remove all tribes to this location within 5 years (5 years is inferred due to the agreements Palmer makes with farmers in the Willamette Valley for their services as special agents to watch over the tribes).
+The Coast Reservation was created by (unnumbered) executive order in 1855, yet was not fully open or intentionally occupied with resettled Native peoples until the summer of 1856.